hashicorp/nomad/website/source/docs/configuration/plugin.html.md

   </tr>
 </table>

-The `plugin` stanza is used to configure an individual plugin.
-You may use this section to introduce new task or device drivers or simply modify their options.
+The `plugin` stanza is used to configure plugins.

 ```hcl
 plugin "example-plugin" {